google/googletest/docs/primer.md

 }  // namespace my

 int main(int argc, char **argv) {
-  ::testing::InitGoogleTest(&argc, argv);
+  testing::InitGoogleTest(&argc, argv);
   return RUN_ALL_TESTS();
 }
 ```

-The `::testing::InitGoogleTest()` function parses the command line for
+The `testing::InitGoogleTest()` function parses the command line for GoogleTest
-GoogleTest flags, and removes all recognized flags.
-This allows the user to
+flags, and removes all recognized flags.
+This allows the user to control a test
-control a test program's behavior via various flags, which we'll cover in the
+program's behavior via various flags, which we'll cover in the
 [AdvancedGuide](advanced.md).
 You **must** call this function before calling
 `RUN_ALL_TESTS()`, or the flags won't be properly initialized.